albert-io/optimal/README.md

 # Optimal

-A small-ish wrapper around vex designed for opt validation and defaulting.
+A schema based `opt` validator.
+Its verbose, but I've tried many other data validation libraries, and their succinctness came with a cost when it came to features.

 ## Installation